Lars Duening

 What does running mean to me:

-It's a great way to exercise - and over time I've really grown to like it (once I found out that I'm not bad at it, and how to keep my joints happy).
+It's a great way to exercise - and over time I've really grown to like it (once I found out that I'm not too bad at it).

 Running accomplishments: